ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

 {: #connector-wfs-cp4d-docs}

 -   Only documents that are supported by {{site.data.keyword.discoveryshort}} in your file path are crawled; all others are ignored.
 For more information, see [Supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).
--   Document level security is supported.
+-   Document-level security is supported.
 When this option is enabled, your users can crawl and query the same content that they can access when they access the file system directly.
 -   When a source is recrawled, new documents are added, updated documents are modified to the current version, and deleted documents are deleted from the collection's index.
 -   All {{site.data.keyword.discoveryshort}} data source connectors are read-only.
 Regardless of the permissions that are granted to the crawl account, {{site.data.keyword.discoveryshort}} never writes, updates, or deletes any content in the original data source.